Lemon Cake

 A delicious lemon layer cake sliced into with lemons in the background on a white cake stand

-This perfectly moist, tender and soft lemon layer cake is iced in a wonderful lemon cream cheese frosting and bursting with irresistibly zingy and tangy lemon flavor!!!
+This moist, tender and soft lemon cake is iced in a l lemon cream cheese frosting and bursting with irresistibly zingy and tangy lemon flavor!!!

 Prep Time 40 minutes